SURYASNAIR1/Cybersecurity-/Tryhackme/LocalPotato.md

 When there is a flaw in internal authentication, when we run the local potato exploit its going to use a privileged process.
 Privileged process is any process that runs under system user.
 Local potato use a privileged process into launching a session against the available local server.
-Here we are going to take an example of a SMB server.Because SMB serveris the least challenging protocol.
+Here we are going to take an example of a SMB server.Because SMB server is the least challenging protocol.
 We can use SMB,HTTP or DNS,FTP.
 Once this is done the attacker will be able to connect with that server here it is SMB server to list all the shares and have admin privilege.